lucianonooijen/Personal-Website/content/ervaring.md

 +++
+title = "Ervaring"
-title = "About Luciano Nooijen" slug = "about"
+slug = "ervaring"
 +++

 Hugo is a static site engine written in Go.